```html What Is a Good WPM? Typing Speed by Age, Job & Skill Level (2026)

 2. Practice slowly for 3 minutes with a focus on accuracy.

-3. Practice common weak letters or mistakes for 3 minutes.
+3. Practice common weak letters or repeated mistakes for 3 minutes.

 4. Take another 1-minute test.